-Event: David Benavidez vs. Gilberto Ramirez
+Event: Benavidez vs Ramirez

-Date: May 2
+Date: Saturday, May 2

-Venue: T-Mobile Arena, Las Vegas, Nevada, USA
+Venue: T-Mobile Arena, Las Vegas

 Full Fight Card